rodrigoflores/hosts/README.md

 Sublime Hosts
 =============

-Support for your /etc/hosts file!
+Support for your /etc/hosts file.

+## TODO

+* Better regexes on tmLanguage file